Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

 By reversing the flow in $\hat{F}$ and partitioning $F_1 \bigotimes \hat{F}_1$ and $F_2 \bigotimes \hat{F}_2$, respectively, we obtain a set of cycles for commodity 1 and commodity 2.
 We let the cycles represented by thicker lines be denoted by $CC^1$ for commodity 1 and cycles represented by the thinner lines by $CC^2$ for commodity 2.
 Note that an edge could be utilized by commodity 1 as well as commodity 2, and it can occur in cycles of both commodities.
-We need a lemma which show that there exists a good partition of the cycles so that we can obtain an almost tight upper bound.